Daring-Crypto-Ventures/hodl-totals/docs/index.md

-## HODL Totals
+## Crypto taxes are a pain.

-Crypto taxes are a pain.
 It is stressful and complicated.
 It is a barrier to crypto adoption.

 We are here to help crypto go mainstream, by providing HODL Totals: free and open-source Google Sheet tools that aim remove the FUD around crypto taxation.